jespermaag/gganatogram/README.md

 gganatogram
 -----------

-Create anatogram images for different organisms. <br/> For now only human male is available. <br/> This package uses the tissue coordinates from the figure in ArrayExpress Expression Atlas. <br/> <https://www.ebi.ac.uk/gxa/home> <br/> <https://github.com/ebi-gene-expression-group/anatomogram>
+Create anatogram images for different organisms. <br/> For now only human male is available. <br/> This package uses the tissue coordinates from the figure in ArrayExpress Expression Atlas. <br/> <https://www.ebi.ac.uk/gxa/home> <br/> <https://github.com/ebi-gene-expression-group/anatomogram> <br/>

+More plot examples can be found at <https://jespermaag.github.io/blog/2018/gganatogram/>

 Install
 -------